 b. a British citizen, a national of an EEA State other than the United Kingdom, or a national of Switzerland; and

-c. seeking (either alone or with others) to acquire a serviced plot of land in the relevant authority's area to build a house to occupy as that individual's sole or main residence.
+c. seeking (either alone or with others) to acquire a serviced plot of land in Stratford-on-Avon District to build a house that you will occupy as your sole or main residence.

 You can find more information and advice on self/custom build homes at the following National Custom & Self Build Association (NaCSBA) websites: